NordicESMhub/GEO4962/_episodes/04-analyse-simple_case.md

 - "What is a control run?"
 - "How to use ncl to interpolate on pressure levels?"
 - "How to start Python in the Jupyter notebook?"
-- "How to analyze and visualize CESM outputs with python?"
+- "How to analyze and visualize CESM outputs with panoply and python?"
 objectives:
 - "Learn about the control run"
 - "Learn to use ncl to interpole data on pressure levels"